 Stress and fatigue busting

 By taking a break, employees get a chance to re-energise mind and body.
-Studies show that after a holiday, employees are less stressed and can manage work responsibilities more efficiently.
+Writing for the Society for Human Resource Management (SHRM), Lisa Frye notes how “research consistently shows the health benefits of taking vacation time, like improved productivity, lower stress and better mental health.”
 Eliminate the fear of returning to an overflowing ‘in’ tray by arranging with other team members to help alleviate the absent employee’s workload.
 Highlight the fact that this system is rotational so everyone feels their turn will come.

 Increased productivity and creativity